dart-lang/sdk/docs/language/informal/covariant-overrides.md

 is a direct or indirect supertype containing an overridden declaration of `m` where the parameter corresponding to `p` has the modifier `covariant`.

-<-- Commentary: Shown in italics as in the other informal specs -->
 *In short, the property of being covariant is inherited, for each parameter.
 There is no conflict if only some overridden declarations have the `covariant` modifier, and others do not.
 The parameter is covariant iff